 Growth accounting provides a simple framework for everyone on the team to get on the same page about data that objectively describes the health of your app’s product-market fit.
 We call this getting to “ground truth”—which means ensuring that everyone in the organization is aligned around how the app is performing and where the opportunities are for it to improve.

 When everyone on the team has access to data, they’re empowered to act on it to amplify product-market fit.
-Data becomes a platform that the team can plug into to do their best work and contribute to the growth of the business.
+Data becomes a that the team can plug into to do their best work and contribute to the growth of the business.

 When everyone on the team has access to data, they’re empowered to act on it to amplify product-market fit.